 Chemical pregnancy.
 A chemical pregnancy is a pregnancy that produces HCG but does not develop into normal pregnancy.
 It is a term used to describe a very early miscarriage.

 Certain medications.
-Certain medications such as thorazine and fertility medications that contain HCG may result in a false positive or a faint line on a home pregnancy test.
+Certain medications, such as thorazine and fertility medications that contain HCG, may cause a false positive or a faint line on a home pregnancy test.
+If you're taking these types of medications, it is best to confirm pregnancy with your doctor.

 Think you might be pregnant?
 Use JM's Due Date Calculator to find your due date!